section-engineering-education/engineering-education/content/articles/unsupervised-machine-learning-with-pycaret/index.md

 Output is as shown:
 ![Prediction outcome](/engineering-education/unsupervised-machine-learning-with-pycaret.prediction_outcome.png)

 We can see that our model has successfully clustered the country into cluster 3 which is the right cluster.
-This means that we have successfully trained our model since it can now make accurate predictions.
+This means that we have successfully trained our model, since it can now make accurate predictions.

 ### Conclusion